rx-store/rx-store/website/docs/introduction/getting-started.md

 Reactive store for frontend UI libraries, like React, using Rxjs.

-# Motivation

-Existing "reactive" stores exist, built with RxJS, but all were all inherently built with "state" instead of "streams", or uses a single global event emitter with a single root state that changes on every update, like ngRx store or redux-observable.

-In larger redux apps, even with memoization, running every mapStateToProps on every action can be expensive.
-It is especially problematic if you have lots of things happening over time.
-For these use cases, it is better to deal with "streams" instead of with "state".

-# Principles

-- Only render/deliver updates for what changed, nothing more.
-- Only deals with events, not state.
-- Work with the RxJS API directly, this is not a "wrapper" on top of Rxjs.
-- Derive state "up" instead of "down" (read on).

 # Concepts

 Let's walk through the Rx Store concepts using a counter app.